houyuanchen111/LINO_UniPS/README.md

 # 📊 Overview

-`LiNo-UniPS` is a method for `Univeral Photometric Stereo (PS)`.
+`LINO-UniPS` is a method for `Univeral Photometric Stereo (PS)`.
 It predicts the normal map from a given set of images.
 Key features include:
 * **Light-Agnostic:** Does not require specific lighting parameters as input.
 * **Arbitrary-Resolution:** Supports inputs of any resolution.
 * **Mask-Free:** Also supports mask-free scene normal reconstruction.